 It’s red wine braised short rib, and it comes with caramelized bacon lardons, carrots, pearl onions, mushrooms and smashed potatoes.
 It’s the epitome of hearty, and the meat’s so tender it melts in your mouth.

 The tartine’s smeared with crème fraîche then topped with smoked salmon, arugula, oven-dried tomatoes, radish, and basil balsamic.
 It’s served with a side of house frites, and it makes for a great lunch.
 The fish was really fresh, and all the ingredients came together beautifully.
 There was a lot going on with the texture which I appreciated – the crispiness, crunchiness and creaminess all came together like an expertly orchestrated symphony of flavors.

 Sam and I couldn’t leave without trying dessert so we got an opera cake to share, and it was delectable.
 It’s a sophisticated almond sponge cake (aka joconde) that’s soaked in coffee syrup, layered with coffee buttercream and ganache, then topped with a chocolate glaze.
 It was a fabulous way to end our meal, and as you can, the presentation was stunning as well.
 I hear awesome things about their profiteroles so I’ll be back for round 2 soon.

 Alright guys, I hope you enjoyed reading about Brasserie Liberté!
 Who’s excited to check them out?
 For more DC food recommendations, make sure to browse this tab, and stay tuned for fresh new content that will leave you drooling on the regular.
-Robby and I update Nomtastic Foods every Monday, Thursday and Saturday so make sure to check back.
-And if you missed our post on Anju (aka the best Korean fried chicken in the DMV area), definitely take a look.
-Until next time, Nomsters!
+Until next time, friends!